andyxf1029/minimal-mistakes/docs/_docs/01-quick-start-guide.md

 Read [full guideline](https://last-hit.org/docs/tutorial/user-guide) here.

-**Use this document along with the [LAST-HIT Features Demos](https://last-hit.org/#get-started) document for examples to help you get started.**

-Last-hit provide these main features:
+# Last-hit provide these main features:

 - `Record` - Record to launch the browser.
 While recording, actions performed on the browser will be captured and generated into test steps.
 - `Replay` -